xluma-tech/luma-meet/README.md

 - Close other apps using camera

 ### Screen share not working
-- Desktop browsers only
-- Allow screen share permission
+- Allow screen share permission when prompted
-- Try different browser (Chrome recommended)
+- iOS: Requires iOS 15.4+ and Safari
+- Android: Use Chrome, Edge, or Firefox
+- Desktop: All major browsers supported
+- Update to latest browser version if not working

 ### Connection issues
 - Check network/firewall